mnit-rtmc/iris/docs/multi.md

 Additional non-MULTI tags are supported in specific contexts, interpreted by IRIS and replaced with dynamic values:
-- [Aciton Tags], for use in scheduled DMS actions
+- [Action Tags], for use in scheduled DMS actions
 - [Locator Tags], for incident DMS deployment